checkly/checkly-cli/examples/advanced-project-js/README.md

 - Running `npx checkly test` will look for `.check.js` files and `.spec.js` in `__checks__` directories and execute them in a dry run.

-- Running `npx check deploy` will deploy your checks to Checkly, attach alert channels, and run them on a 10m schedule in the region `us-east-1` and `eu-west-1`
+- Running `npx checkly deploy` will deploy your checks to Checkly, attach alert channels, and run them on a 10m schedule in the region `us-east-1` and `eu-west-1`

 - An example GitHub Actions workflow is in the `.github/workflow.yml` file.
 It triggers all the checks in the project and deploys